arelsayed/CommentAid/README.md

 ## Usage

-Select hateful comment, launch Comment-Aid extension to submit comment and receive suggested responses to flagged comment.
+1. Select text you want to reply to.
-Yyou can use Ctrl+Shift+H to launch the comment-aid extension after selecting the text.
+2. Type "Ctrl+Shift+H" to launch the comment-aid extension (or click on the icon).